Medically Reviewed By: Aaron Horn, LMFT, MA

 - Developmental Psychology: Developmental psychology is the field of study that focuses on how people grow, develop, and mature throughout their lives, and how this growth and development affects their thinking and behavior.
 It also looks at personal growth and development, comparing a person’s previous benchmarks and marking their improvement over time.
 Developmental psychology involves plenty of psychological research into the connection between a growing human’s biology, cognitive expansion, emotional maturity, and experience.
 In psychology history, Jean Piget is the leading figure for developmental psychology.
 According to Piget’s psychological research, he founded a school of thought which holds that children learn and develop best through experience, exploration, and active participation with their surroundings.
 Throughout the 20th century and into the 21st century, new methods of education and therapy for children were developed as a result of his findings.

 - Educational Psychology: This branch of psychology focuses mainly on all of the psychological factors that come into play in terms of learning, learning methods, and the acquisition of knowledge and skills.
+It may be seen in university psychology departments.
 It also encompasses factors such as memory and learning disorders.
 So, it has a lot of overlap with cognitive psychology and social psychology.
 The psychological research related to educational psychology throughout the 20th century and into the 21st century has led to the rise (and fall) of many different teaching and instruction methods, as well as to the discovery and diagnosing of many different learning disabilities such as dyslexia and Attention Deficit Hyperactive Disorder (ADHD).
 The experimental psychology associated with education continues to make waves in areas such as schooling, higher education, technical training, and continuing professional development at all levels of society.

 - Experimental Psychology: Experimental psychology is the arm of psychology that encompasses research based on experiments.
-Experimental psychology seeks to get answers about attention, reasoning, perception, and memory by studying subjects in controlled environments.
+It is applicable also in university psychology departments.
+Experimental psychology seeks to get answers through psychological testing about attention, reasoning, perception, and memory by studying subjects in controlled environments.
 American psychologist George Trumbull Ladd was the first to bring experimental psychology to the US in the 19th century, and his studies on experimental psychology focused mostly on perception.
 Another American psychologist, Charles S. Pierce, also studied perception using controlled experimental psychology.
 From there, throughout the 20th century and into the 21st century, experimental psychology has grown and developed, thanks to contributions from countless psychologists and their psychological research.
 Experimental psychology has proven empirically many of the underlying thought processes that have a huge impact on human behavior.
 Treatments and experiments in the field of experimental psychology are subject to approval by the American Psychological Association.
 Furthermore, experimental psychology and its related psychological research has allowed for the creation and development of countless treatment options.
 Experimental psychology is a field that is constantly growing and evolving, thanks to the continuing development of psychological research in universities and institutions around the world.

-- Forensic Psychology: This branch of psychology is where psychology and the legal system intersect.
+- Forensic Psychology: This branch of psychological science where psychology and the legal system intersect.
 Forensic psychologists help with research and psychological evaluations when police, lawyers, or other parts of the legal system need help determining a person’s competence or getting information from a vulnerable or unstable witness.
 So, it has a lot of overlap with cognitive psychology and social psychology.
 Forensic psychologists are expertly trained to work in and around the legal systems that deal with crime, family and child services, and the courts.
 One of the leading psychologists in the field of forensic psychology is American psychologist Margaret Bull Kovera, who did extensive research about the psychological processes involved with identifying a suspect in a police lineup.

-- Health Psychology: In this arm of psychology, psychologists look closely at the connections between physical or biological factors, social influences, and psychological factors as they pertain to physical health and wellbeing.
+- Health Psychology: In this arm of psychological science, psychologists look closely at the connections between physical or biological factors, social influences, and psychological factors as they pertain to physical health and wellbeing.
 This model, which was first put forward by American psychologist George Engel, claims that physical illness is often related to mental well-being.
 Psychologists who focus on health psychology often stress the importance of positive psychology on positive physical health, and vice versa.
 They also study the links between social psychology and personal health as it relates to an individual’s mental well-being.

 - Human Factors Psychology: This field of psychology has a major impact on marketing, product design and development, and even transportation.
 That’s because human factors psychology focuses heavily on the way in which humans interact with their environment and other input in their environment.
 So, it has a lot of overlap with cognitive psychology and social psychology, because it affects how people make decisions as individuals and as a society.